manosbatsis/manosbatsis.github.io/docs/corda-wishlist.md

 - `StartableByRPC`/`InitiatingFlow` flow versions that can be used as is, i.e. with their own sessions and `TransactionBuilder`
 - Inline flows that accept and reuse sessions but probably create their own `TransactionBuilder`
 - Utility methods that accept a `TransactionBuilder` to add the appropriate items

+### Community Relations

+#### Ensure Feedback

+Assign responsibility to ensure github issues get at least some response by R3 developers.
+Currently some important repos seem abandoned or unmaintained in that regard.

+#### Utilize non-R3 Devs

+Investigate a policy for non-R3 commiters.

 ## Development Ideas